MicrosoftDocs/winrt-related/winrt-related-src/toolkits/winui3/index.md

 * The Design view for Xaml files in Visual Studio is currently disabled for WinUI 3.0 apps.
 * Live Visual Tree and other debugging tools may not function correctly for WinUI 3.0 apps.
 * When Visual Studio automatically generates a code-behind event handler from Xaml markup (for example, events such as `Button.Click`), the namespace of the generated event args incorrectly start with `Windows.UI.Xaml` instead of `Microsoft.UI.Xaml`.
 You can fix this by manually changing the namespaces from `Windows.UI.Xaml` to  `Microsoft.UI.Xaml`.
+* When editing XAML in Visual Studio, the g.cs and g.i.cs files are not generated on the fly.
+This means you have to build the project to get Intellisense for named elements in the codebehind file (see also [this issue](https://github.com/microsoft/microsoft-ui-xaml/issues/1534))

 ### Interactivity